 On successful completion of M.A.
-(Politics), students will be able to:
+(Political Science), students will be able to:

-- 1. Reflect upon the complex issues in politics with critical insights. - 2.
-Deliberate on the key institutional and policy issues by analysing the risks and opportunities of various decisions in the given context. - 3.
-Conduct research on important topics related to Political Science, Public Administration, International Relations, etc. using various analytical tools as well as theoretical frameworks.
+- 1. The paper reflect upon the complex issues in politics. - 2.
+Students will develop the critical thinking in order to understand the challenges in Indian politics. - 3.
+Students can deliberate on the key institutional and policy issues by analyzing the risks and opportunities of various decisions in the given context. - 4.
+Conduct research on discipline of Political science by using analytical tools as well as theoretical frameworks.